errata-ai/vale.sh/content/en/docs/topics/packages/index.md

 The above example ignores the entire `.github/styles/` folder *except* for `.github/styles/config/vocabularies/Base` (which we want to track changes for).
-The rules to ignore subfolders are written in pairs, because Git disregards skip-level unignore rules.
+The rules to ignore subfolders are written in pairs because Git disregards skip-level unignore rules.
 Any unignored item should have its parent folder unignored as well.